unionai-oss/unionml/docs/source/dataset.md

 - We're defining a `Dataset` with the name `"digits_dataset"`.
 - The `targets` argument accepts a list of strings referring to the column names.
-  By default `flytekit_learn.Dataset` understands `pandas.DataFrame` objects as datasets, but as we'll see later this can be customized to accept data in any arbitrary format.
+  By default `ulearn.Dataset` understands `pandas.DataFrame` objects as datasets, but as we'll see later this can be customized to accept data in any arbitrary format.
 - The `test_size` argument specifies what fraction of the dataset should be reserved as the hold-out test set for model evaluation.